PixeLarm12/si-crm/README.md

 7. To exit bash, run `exit` at docker bash and then `docker-compose down` to turn off containers.

+# Testing

+To run tests, access docker bash by running `docker exec -it crm-php bash` and then run `php artisan test` to run all tests.

 # Laravel Code Design

 We are using **CSR pattern (Controller-Service-Repository pattern)** or **Service Layer Pattern** to handle with API Rest.